What Is a Stockout? Causes, Costs, Impact & Prevention

 Bottom Line

-Stockouts are a costly but preventable obstacle that almost every retail business owner will face at some point or another.
+Stockouts are a costly but preventable obstacle that almost every retail business owner faces at some point or another.
 With the tips and strategies listed above, you can reduce or eliminate stockouts to save lost sales, build customer loyalty, and maintain smooth business operations.